Ondessonk Rules and Regulations

 Please read the following information pertaining to Camp Ondessonk’s policies, emergency procedures, Illinois state laws, and safety information.
 These policies and guidelines ensure a safe and enjoyable visit for your group and other guests.

-Quiet Time: Loud, disturbing noise is not permitted between the hours of 11:00pm and 7:00am.
+Quiet Hours: 11:00pm and 7:00am.
 Please be considerate of other guests!

-Legal Concerns: All local, state and federal laws apply while at Camp Ondessonk; particularly underage drinking, illegal drug use, use of fireworks, removal of Native American artifacts, as well as hunting, fishing, and other conservation laws.
+Legal Concerns: All local, state, and federal laws apply while at Camp Ondessonk; particularly underage drinking, illegal drug use, use of fireworks, removal of Native American artifacts, as well as hunting, fishing, and other conservation laws.
 Infractions may be referred to the Johnson County Sheriff at Camp’s discretion.

 - Do not pick up any snakes!
 Do not kill snakes at Camp Ondessonk.
 If bitten, seek medical care immediately.

 - Conduct thorough tick-checks and wash areas exposed to poison ivy daily.

 Catholic Diocese of Belleville, IL: Observe the values of the Catholic Church.
 Co-habitation only by married couples.

 Equal Participation Opportunity: Participation is granted without regard to race, color, national origin, disability, military status, gender, religion, or creed.